- 9 Jul 2015

-I had been casually following LeBron since he was a much-hyped, high-school prospect.
-I wanted him to win a championship, so I supported the decision, whereas I disapproved of The Decision.
-The latter was an example of self-importance.
-LeBron’s free agency was a big deal for the NBA because of his game-changing talents.
-Still, a 60-minute show for a 60-second statement was excessive.
+The self-proclaimed Heatles and their possible dominance were must-see TV, in any case.
+I’d been following LeBron since he was a much-hyped, high-school prospect, and I wanted him to win a championship, so I supported the decision.
+I didn’t support The Decision, though.
+LeBron’s free agency was a big deal for the NBA because of his game-changing talents, but a 60-minute show for a 60-second statement was excessive.

 On the other hand, The Decision reportedly generated $6 million in ad revenue that was donated to charity, including $2.5 million to Boys & Girls Clubs of America.
-I remember reading, about a year ago, that the announcement was the idea of someone else and that LeBron was convinced into going along.
-It was reportedly the brainchild of his manager, who worked with Jim Gray and Ari Emanuel aka the real-life Ari Gold to make it happen (Ad Age).
+I remember reading, about a year ago, that the announcement was someone else’s idea and that LeBron was convinced into going along.
+It was reportedly the brainchild of his manager, who worked with Jim Gray and Ari Emanuel, aka the real-life Ari Gold (Ad Age).

 LeBron predictably became a villain for it anyway.
-To jersey-burning Cavs fans, he had abandoned the city where he had established himself as a pro superstar and, to a lesser extent, the region where had had been high-school phenom.
-The Decision has joined The Drive, The Shot, The Move, and others as memorable plays or sequences in pro sports that put a Cleveland team on the wrong side of history.
+To jersey-burning Cavs fans, he abandoned the city where he’d established himself as a pro superstar and, to a lesser extent, the region where he’d been a high-school phenom.
+The Decision has joined The Drive, The Shot, and The Move as memorable events that have put a Cleveland sports team on the wrong side of history.

-Despite the widespread disdain for it, The Decision accomplished its mission: it got people watching, talking, and writing about it.
+Despite the widespread disdain for it, The Decision accomplished its mission: it got people watching, talking, and writing.
 The sponsors got serious exposure and the charities got serious windfalls.
-LeBron had to deal with being vilified in the stands and in the media for the first year or so, but he ultimately won two championship-winning seasons with Miami, even though they were sandwiched between runner-up seasons.
+LeBron had to deal with being vilified in the stands and in the media for the first year or so, but he ultimately had two consectutive championship-winning seasons with Miami, even though they were sandwiched between runner-up seasons.